2016 United States presidential election in Alaska: Controversy

 At the Republican National Convention, Alaska's floor votes were all recorded for Donald Trump by the convention secretary, even though the Alaska delegation read their votes according to the results of the caucuses: 12 for Cruz, 11 for Trump and 5 for Rubio.
 An Alaska delegate challenged the results as recorded.
 However, RNC chair Reince Priebus defended the actions of the convention secretary, saying that the delegates were bound to Trump.

 General election

 Political landscape in Alaska

 The state of Alaska has given its electoral votes to the Republican ticket in every election year since 1968 and only once to a Democratic ticket since statehood.
 However, in 2012, it had the largest swing in favor of the Democratic Party with President Obama only losing by 14 points compared to his 2008 loss by 22 points.
+This has been explained by the presence of Alaska governor Sarah Palin running on the 2008 Republican ticket (as John McCain's running mate) and not in 2012.